ibm-cloud-architecture/refarch-dba/docs/use-cases/connect-salesforce/index.md

             Administrator must have a Salesforce environment to been able to configure the connector to FileNet.

             Go to <a href="https://developer.salesforce.com/signup" target="_blank">Salesforce Developers</a> .
-Follow the prompts on the Saleforce pages to get your free developer account.
+Follow the prompts on the Salesforce pages to get your free developer account.

             See the <a href="https://github.com/ibm-cloud-architecture/dba-connect-salesforce" target="_blank">dba-connect-salesforce</a> git repository to configure the connector.